OutSystems/docs-product/src/develop/troubleshoot/debug/intro.md

 * On the server, the date and time are in the timezone of the server.

 You can read more about timezones in [Available Data Types](../../../ref/data/data-types/available-data-types.md#date-time-notes).

+## Proxy scenarios

+If your infrastructure has multiple front-end servers, and they are behind a load balancer/proxy server, Service Studio will need to match the origin IP address from the front-end server to the developer's IP address, which will not be accessible with the proxy behind it.
+If you are trying to debug a Traditional Web application, for this to be possible, you will need to add the proxy IP address in the Trusted Proxy addresses section present in Service Center -> Administration -> Security -> Network Security.
+For Mobile and Reactive applications, this change is not required, as the debugger will still stop at breakpoints regardless of the origin IP address.

+Warning here

+This procedure applies only to self-managed environments.
+For OutSystems Cloud installations, this is currently not supported, as it is not possible to add Trusted proxy addresses.